Rozmari/TaskScout/README.md

 [ ] - Daemon Mode.

-[ ] - Auto-install script for immediate creation of needed files.
+[X] - Auto-install script for immediate creation of needed files.

-[_] - File switching and hastebin-uploading.
+[ ] - File switching and hastebin-uploading.